University requires a different way of thinking and learning than what you probably experienced in high school.

 Aside from studying with people who have similar interests and ambitions, you'll interact with people from a range of different countries and cultures.

-Flexible study options allow you to have the freedom to choose your course, in many cases your majors and electives, and even whether you study on‑campus or off-campus (online).
+Flexible study options allow you to have the freedom to choose your course, in many cases your majors and electives, and even whether you study on‑campus or online.

 Forget cramped classrooms.
 You'll find great study spaces and facilities all over our campuses, including libraries with cafés, fully‑equipped computer labs and shaded outdoor grassed areas and tables.